NJUNLP/TMM-for-MAMS/pretrained/README.md

-Unzip the pretrained model into this folder.
+Please download and unzip the pretrained model into this folder.